 Lending eases, demand improves

 Consumers may have been responding to a slightly warmer lending environment.
 “Small numbers of banks reported having eased some terms on credit card loans,” the Fed said.

-lowered interest rates.
-The banks all said they had "somewhat" loosened these standards, as opposed to "considerably" loosening them.
+What were those terms?
+During the third quarter, 8.1 percent of banks eased standards for card applications, 8.6 percent of banks increased cardholders’ credit limits and 8.6 percent lowered interest rates.
+The banks all said they had “somewhat” loosened these standards, as opposed to “considerably” loosening them.

 But not all the banks’ changes made borrowing easier for cardholders: 5.7 percent of respondents said they slightly increased their customers’ minimum monthly card payments.
 Meanwhile, 2.9 percent said they became “somewhat” less willing to lend to borrowers with low credit scores.